deb-intel/InnerSourceDeb/_sources/tier-definitions/index_tiers.rst.txt

 .. _index_tiers:

-Tier Levels and Definitions
+Tier Definitions and Levels
 ###########################

-Results of a project assessment in the Portal App show Tier Levels.
+Tier definitions are part of an assessment tool that grades the strength of your defined project/repo tasks such as architecture, setup, and release cadence.
+Tasks that include complete and well-understood actions indicate lower tier-level grades (Tier 1, 2) while tasks with less or loosely-defined actions indicate higher tier-level grades (Tier 5, 4).

-The Tier Levels and Definitions shown, per each characteristic, should help incentivize you and your team to keep improving code, tools, or documentation.
-The Portal App metrics help you track progress toward innersource readiness.
+Each task listed in this section contains best-practice tier-level definitions to help incentivize you and your team to keep improving code, tools, and documentation.
+It also helps you track progress towards InnerSource readiness.

 In summary, "readiness" means your project/repo is optmized to support: